Trump Executive Orders: ‘Trade War’ Over Mexico Wall, Muslim Ban Predicted

 “I’m not a political pundit or prognosticator — we have too many of those — but anyone who paid attention to the recent campaigns and the election results realizes that one of the overarching themes was apprehension about free and fair trade… If we do not lead when it comes to writing these rules, our competitors will write them for us.”

-Besides the possibility that other countries joining in on a trade war could signal disaster for America, Trump’s Executive Orders about regulations could affect business in other ways.
+Besides the possibility that other countries joining in on a trade war could signal disaster for America, Trump’s executive orders about regulations could affect business in other ways.

-For example, Reuters reported on January 30 that Trump’s newest Executive Order will, “require that agencies cut two existing regulations for every new rule introduced and it will set an annual cap on the cost of new regulations.”
+For example, Reuters reported on January 30 that Trump’s newest executive order will “require that agencies cut two existing regulations for every new rule introduced and it will set an annual cap on the cost of new regulations.”

 They also reported, “Consumer groups and environmentalists criticized the push to peel back regulations, arguing that it would remove important protections for the public.”